What’s The Difference Between Bubblers and Bongs?

 Straight Tube Bongs

 Straight Tube Bongs.
 Straight tube bongs feature a straight cylindrical tube for optimized smoke buildup.
 The stripped-down design eliminates complicated percs, filters, and coolers for maximum usability.
-Fill water 1-2” above the downstem’s lower slitted end for ideal diffusion and load your herb into the bowl for a quick, intense rip.

 Scientific Bongs